 "I have a love-hate relationship with the writing life.
 I wouldn't wish to have any other kind of life…and on the other hand, I wish it were easier.
 And it never is.
 The reward comes sentence by sentence.
 The reward comes in the unexpected inspiration.
 The reward comes from creating a character who lives and breathes and is perfectly real.
 But such effort it takes to attain the reward!
 I would never have believed it would take such effort."-Journal of a Novel, December 15, 1997, Elizabeth George, Write Away

 "I’m writing a book.
 I’ve got the page numbers done." --Steven Wright

-To be a writer would appear to be this glorious, magical journey, akin to traipsing through a field of daisies on a spring day.
+The idea of being a writer would appear to be a glorious, magical journey, akin to traipsing through a field of daisies on a spring day.
 Blowing bubbles, twirling under the clouds and then… inspiration strikes and with a wave of our hands, the novel appears before us like a rainbow in the sky.